Welcome to Varia!

-Each moment is resolved in Timeline order, starting with moment one.
-Actions are paid for and performed one moment at a time, damage is dealt and prevented one moment at a time, and all effects in a moment are resolved before effects in later moments on the timeline will trigger.
+Each moment is resolved in timeline order, starting with moment one.
+Actions are paid for and performed one moment at a time, damage is dealt and prevented one moment at a time, and all triggered effects in a moment are resolved before effects in later moments will trigger.

-Payment - Players pay the cost of their actions in order to perform them.
+Payment - Players pay the cost of their actions.
 If an action is unable to be paid for, it is not performed and is pushed instead.
-When an action is pushed, it and all actions following it move down the timeline one moment.
+When an action is pushed, it and all actions planned to follow it move down the timeline one moment.
 This can cause actions to be pushed outside of the resolution window and be performed on the next turn instead.

-The turn is now over.
-All actions on the Timeline are moved to the discard pile.
+The turn is over.
+All performed actions are moved from the timeline to the discard pile.
 Actions in unresolved moments remain on the timeline.
-Any items on the timeline are moved back to the item area.
+Any items on the timeline are moved back to the character zone.
 The reactive player becomes the new active player.
-The currently active player becomes the reactive player.
+The current active player becomes the reactive player.
 Any “until end of turn” effects end.

 With that, a new turn is ready to begin!